diluisi/Getting_and_Cleaning_Data/Codebook.md

 Data for the project: </url> https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip</url>

+Steps:
+- Merges the training and the test sets to create one data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive activity names.
+- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-These signals were used to estimate variables of the feature vector for each pattern:
+- These signals were used to estimate variables of the feature vector for each pattern:

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 * tBodyAcc-XYZ